 The two main types of hair transplant procedures are FUT and FUE.
-Each come with their own advantages and disadvantages.
-For example, FUE doesn’t leave any scar at the donor site, whereas FUT usually works out cheaper.
+Each comes with advantages and disadvantages.
+For example, FUE doesn’t leave any scar at the donor site, whereas FUT is usually less expensive.
 Your surgeon will be able to discuss all the pros and cons of each procedure with you.

 Am I a good candidate?

 Good candidates for a hair transplant are those whose hair loss has stabilized and who have enough donor hair to allow for a good amount of coverage.
-In order to stabilize your hair loss, it’s usually recommended that you take one of the available medications on the market.
+To stabilize your hair loss, we usually recommended you take one of the available medications on the market.

 Should I use medication after the procedure?

-If your hair loss is very mild then it might not be necessary for you to take hair loss medications, such as finasteride and minoxidil.
-However, if your MPB is more aggressive and you want to maintain the results of your hair transplant, then it’s usually recommended that you start some form of treatment.
+If your hair loss is very mild, it might not be necessary for you to take hair loss medications, such as finasteride and minoxidil.
+However, if your MPB is more aggressive and you want to maintain the results of your hair transplant, we usually suggest you start some form of treatment.

 Dr. Jones helped me find alternatives to expensive surgery, and they have worked well.
 He is professional and his staff is very helpful.
 I would highly recommend his practice to others.